 Why is landing page optimisation important?

 Landing page optimization is the process whereby you test, enhance, and improve each element of your landing pages in order to drive conversions for your business.
-The most important thing that you can do is to continually test and record data in order to craft the best learning page for your niche and your business.
+The most important thing that you can do is to continually test and record data in order to craft the best landing page for your niche and your business.

 Don’t expect to create the perfect landing page first time around.
 The most valuable lessons that you will learn from your landing pages will come from real-life testing.

 Below you’ll find some of our best tips to help you build landing pages that funnel users in the right direction.
 These principles couldn’t be applied for your SEO landing pages and your PPC landing pages alike.

 1. Create a Simple User Journey